gabrielgatbonton/quickglance/README.md

 5. After saving as update, install [Expo Go](https://expo.dev/go) on your device then login your account.
 6. Open the app, and then you can see all your saved updates in the app, which you can select and run.

+## Build APK file for Android
+- `eas build -p android --profile preview`, which will upload the apk to your Expo account where you can download it.
+Make sure you logged in your account.
+    - Note: add `--local` to store in your local project instead

 ## Project Structure

 | **Folder Name** | **Description** |